ECS-251-W2020/final-project-group-4/README.md

 # Group 4 Final project

+We want to combine the security of hardware enclave for CPU and the speed of machine learning model for GPU, in order to manipulate data on GPU using key from CPU enclave.
 More details about the project can be seen in [Proposal.pdf](Proposal.pdf).

-## Introduction
+## Introduction to the directory

-Two main components:
+Two main folders:

-* AegisEngine: Intel SGX + CUDA AES algorithm implementation
+* [AegisEngine](./AegisEngine/): Intel SGX + CUDA AES algorithm implementation
-* PytorchAegis: Pytorch binding for AegisEngine
+* [PytorchAegis](./PytorchAegis/): Pytorch binding for AegisEngine plus a runable demo for both array and image.

-Usage:
-1. Build AegisEngine in PreRelease mode
-2. Copy the dll and lib files to PytorchAegis
-3. Install PytorchAegis with `setup.py`

-See `PytorchAegis/test_run.py` for the interface usage.
+Other files are our previous works, such as a sample for implementing AES algorithm, a sample for Pytorch extension with CUDA, a sample for Intel Enclave(SGX).